Running Endurance: How to Build Lasting Stamina

 Key physical changes include:

-• Greater reliance on fat as a fuel source
+Greater reliance on fat as a fuel source: This protects your glycogen stores and helps you maintain steady pacing.

-These adaptations mean your body works smarter.
-You use less energy to do the same work, fatigue more slowly and recover faster between sessions.
+These adaptations help your body work with more efficiency.
+You use less energy to produce the same output, you fatigue more slowly and you recover more effectively between sessions.
+Over time this creates a foundation that supports higher training loads and more stable performance.

 How to Build Endurance: The Fundamentals